 openssl pkcs12 -export -in smime_test_user.crt -inkey smime_test_user.key -out smime_test_user.p12

 When prompted, enter the pass phrase associated with your personal private key created in Step 5.
-You will also create another pass phrase which will be used to import the P12 file into an e-mail client.
+You will also create another pass phrase which is used when importing the P12 file into an e-mail client.